Joao4569/farm_fresh/README.md

   - The search bar has the functionality to search for terms in either the products name or its description.
   - The delivery banner and navigation bar structure.
   - Code for displaying messages from Django by means of [toasts](#toasts).
+  - This template also contains a footer with social links, an external link to the Swiss farmers seasonal fruit calender as well as a link to Farm Fresh's GDPR privacy policy.
+  - Also in the head element there is code for rendering MailChimps pop up newsletter subsciption service customised for Farm Fresh.

 ### Includes